 If a lawn looks tired or just “worn out,” if it needs growing amounts of water and fertilizer to thrive, or is disease or insect prone, it’s an excellent candidate for overseeding.

 Many older lawns were established with “Contractor’s Mix” turf grasses not suited for the needs of today’s homeowners.
 They’re often more disease and insect-prone, requiring more fertilizer and water.

 Overseeding newer turfgrass varieties into an older lawn can help it better withstand insects, disease, drought, shady conditions, and heavy traffic.
 The investment in overseeding pays off by reducing the amount of fertilizer, water, and pesticides required.
 Most importantly, an overseeded lawn stays greener and looks thicker and healthier.

-In New England, the best time to overseed a lawn is late in the summer or early in the fall, as this is the time when there’s more moisture in the soil and also when cool Fall air will encourage growth.
+In New England, the best time to aerate and overseed a lawn is late in the summer or early in the fall, as this is the time when there’s more moisture in the soil and also when cool Fall air will encourage growth.
 The cool-season grass in New England is bursting with growth in the Fall months and there is much less competition with weeds when trying to establish new growth.

 It’s best to NOT aerate during times of drought and during extreme heat.
 Core Aeration during these times not only allows too much moisture to evaporate from the soil, but it also stresses and weakens the lawn.

 Towards the end of the growing season.
 For cool-season lawns,. this means late summer and early fall.
 Early spring is the next best option.

 In the late summer and early fall is the best time to overseed a lawn.
 Warmer soil temperatures coupled with cooler daytime temperatures and less competition for weeds make this prime time for overseeding.
 Overseeding in the spring possesses many challenges ranging from fungus and weeds to late frosts killing the young grass, and not having enough time to establish deep roots to survive the summer.